 THIS DATE IN HISTORY: Jan.
 22

-1987: The New Jersey Devils defeat the Calgary Flames 7-5 before 334 fans who brave a winter storm to get to Brendan Byrne Arena.
+1987: The New Jersey Devils defeat the Calgary Flames 7-5 in front of 334 fans who brave a winter storm to get to Brendan Byrne Arena.

 The Devils are expecting more than 11,000 to attend, but a storm that drops more than 18 inches of snow makes getting to the game almost impossible.
 The Flames, staying at a nearby hotel, have few problems reaching the arena.
 However, many of the Devils are delayed and the start time is pushed back two hours.

-The fans who do show up see a wide-open game when Devils forward Doug Sulliman scores three goals for the only hat trick of his NHL career.
+The fans who do show up see a wide-open game; Devils forward Doug Sulliman scores three goals for the only hat trick of his NHL career.
 The last two come during New Jersey's four-goal third period.

 The Devils later honor the diehard fans who attend the game by forming the "334 Club."

 1966: The Detroit Red Wings have a slightly different look for their game against the Montreal Canadiens at the Forum.
-The Red Wings must wear the jerseys of their junior team in Hamilton because their jerseys are stolen from the Forum locker room the night before.
+The Red Wings must wear the sweaters of their junior team in Hamilton because theirs are stolen from the Forum locker room the night before.
 Despite not having their own uniforms, the Red Wings win 3-0, with Roger Crozier making 31 saves for his 15th NHL shutout.

 1998: Pat LaFontaine gets his 1,000th NHL point with a third-period goal and has an assist, but the Rangers lose 4-3 to the Philadelphia Flyers at Madison Square Garden.